-Network Architecture and Best Practices for Pure Cloud Block Store on AWS
+Network Architecture and Best Practices | Pure CBS on AWS

 This document is intended to help users architect and configure the network for deploying Pure Cloud Block Store.
 It provides an overview of the different network connectivity options as well as best practices to how to control the network security, enhancing network performance, and what tools to use to monitor the network.